Listed buildings and conservation areas, the Historic Landscape Characterisation project, and searching the Historic Environment Record (HER).

 This type of guidance outlines how the council will apply its planning policies to development proposals in conservation areas.
 The council has adopted SPG, based on the conservation area appraisals, for each of its conservation areas.
 These documents are important material planning considerations and should be used when developing a planning proposal through to an application.

-Below you will find the appraisal and Supplementary Planning Guidance documents for each conservation area:
+Below you will find the Appraisal and Supplementary Planning Guidance and Article 4 Directions for each conservation area:

 Barton conservation area appraisal [PDF, 399KB]